-The third module of the programme, Develop, helps teachers develop enough skill with a chosen digital technology in order to put it into effective use in the classroom.
+The Develop module helps teachers develop enough skill with a chosen digital technology in order to put it into effective use in the classroom.

 What are the benefits?